MatthewDailey/sequence-timer-web/README.md

 This is a small web app for running through a timed sequence with audio cues.
 It's intent is to support stretching and workout routines.

 The code for this project is entirely generated via GPT4 in a sequence of requests.
+The workflow was to have GPT rewrite the entire file

 ## Prompting